A few steps to international credit data

 "New to the U.S.?
 Click on the button below to import your foreign credit report."

 "To improve your chances of acceptance, click on the button below to import your foreign credit history."

 "Click on the button below to request your foreign credit history."

 Step 1: Set-up your webhook

-Once an applicant has finished the NovaConnect flow, Nova can automatically call your provided callback to update you on the status of the Credit Passport® tied to the publicToken.
+Once an applicant has finished the NovaConnect flow, Nova will automatically POST to your provided callback route to update you on the status of the Credit Passport® tied to the publicToken.

-You can set your callback in the Nova Credit dashboard via the Developer tab.
-For an overview of the codes see our API docs.
-You will need this information in the next step.
+You must set your callback in the Nova Credit dashboard via the Developer tab.

 Step 2: Get an access token